NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 The ``information_model`` parameter will determine the PDS4 artifacts templates that will be used for the bundle generation.
 NPB provides different templates depending on the specified IM.
-See section :ref:`source/44_npb_implementation:PDS Information Model` for an extended discussion on IM and template usage.

-We recommends to use IM 1.5.0.0, but if you need to include a DOI in the bundle label you can use IM 1.14.0.0 or higher.
+NAIF recommends to use IM 1.5.0.0, but if you need to include a DOI in the bundle label you can use IM 1.14.0.0 or higher.

 The choice of the IM will determine the ``xml_model`` and ``schema_location``